Heat Advisory Issued for Much of North and East Bay Memorial Day

 SAN FRANCISCO (CBS SF) — The Bay Area office of the National Weather Service on Friday issued a heat advisory covering a large portion of the North and East Bay on Memorial Day.

 The advisory puts a majority of Marin, Sonoma and Napa counties as well as parts of Contra Costa, Alameda and Santa Clara counties under the advisory on Monday, May 31, starting at noon until 9 p.m.
-Monday evening.READ MORE: UPDATE: Stanislaus County DA Drops Death Penalty Retrial for Scott Peterson
+Monday evening.READ MORE: California Drought: Exceptional Drought Conditions Spread Across San Francisco Bay Area

 Above average heat with temperatures in the 90s and 100s is forecast, according to the NWS.